 The colors are Burnt Umber and White.
 (Titanium White for oils)

 You may wish to use another dark color in place of the Burnt Umber.

-This exercise is one of the most successful paintings by the students of the Open Learning online painting course.
+This exercise is one of the most successful paintings by many beginners.